 The Arrupe Series is named for Pedro Arrupe, S.J., the late superior general of the Jesuits.
 Arrupe charged the religious order with its modern mission of forming “men and women for and with others.”
-The summit includes a community mass, a keynote address, a day of breakout presenters, curricular activities, field trips, and other opportunities to engage more deeply with the theme of mass incarceration.
+The summit includes a community mass, a keynote address, a day of breakout presenters, curricular activities, field trips, and other opportunities to engage more deeply with the theme topic.

 “Our Catholic, Jesuit faith challenges us to reflect on matters of injustice in our world and the response required from us as Catholics,” said John Dougherty, Prep’s Director of Campus Ministry.
 “The goal of the Arrupe Series is to bring a specific issue of injustice to the forefront and encourage our community to engage it and to act.”